August von Jilek

-August von Jilek (28 August 1819 – 8 November 1898), otherwise August Jilek or Jileck, was a Czech naval doctor, lecturer, administrator and aristocrat (knight).
-He was born at Litomyšl in Bohemia, now in the Czech Republic, where the Jilek surname can be traced back to the 15th century.
+August von Jilek (28 August 1819 – 8 November 1898), otherwise August Jilek or Jileck, was a naval doctor, lecturer, administrator and aristocrat (knight) from Austrian Empire.

+Early life and education

+He was born at Litomyšl in Bohemia, Austrian Empire (now in the Czech Republic).
 He studied medicine at Vienna and after qualifying as a doctor he joined the Austrian Imperial-Royal Navy on 23 October 1845.

 Naval career

-Nothing is known about Jilek’s early years in the navy.
+Nothing is known about Jilek's early years in the navy.
 He first came to prominence when he was chosen to fill the post of personal physician to the Archduke Ferdinand Maximilian (1832–1867).
 The occasion may have been Maximilian’s entry into the navy and service aboard SMS Novara in 1851.

-In October 1852, Jilek was appointed senior doctor at the newly designated Naval Academy (former Cadet College) at Pola in Istria, now part of Croatia, where he also lectured on oceanography.
-In March 1856 the Archduke Maximilian, by then Commander in Chief of the Navy, laid the foundation stones for a new Arsenal and a new Academy building, and in July 1857 Jilek completed the textbook on oceanography for Academy students for which he is best known today.
+In October 1852, Jilek was appointed senior doctor at the newly renamed Imperial and Royal Naval Academy (former Cadet College) at Trieste and Pola in Istria, now in Croatia, where he also lectured on oceanography.
+In March 1856 the Archduke Maximilian, by then Commander in Chief of the Navy, laid the foundation stones for a new Arsenal and a new Academy building at Fiume, and in July 1857 Jilek completed the textbook on oceanography for Academy students, for which he is best known today.

 Jilek was not an original scientist in this field.
 He was probably commissioned by the Archduke to prepare a survey of the newly emerging science and that is what, within his limitations, he achieved.
 Much of the book is given over to general geographical descriptions of the world’s oceans, for which Jilek may have drawn on versions of Kant’s unpublished lectures on geography that were produced in the early 19th century.
 Another source was certainly Eduard Bobrik’s multi-volume manual of seamanship, navigation and oceanography – the first book to use that word in its title.
 In 1848 the second, revised edition of Bobrik’s manual had included sections on oceanography, hydrography, ‘aerography’ and magnetism.
 But time and again when Jilek addressed the major physical processes which govern the oceans, the true subject of oceanography, he was obliged to declare that no one yet understood them.
 However he made a reasonable job of explaining the methods and preliminary results that had recently been presented by Matthew Fontaine Maury in his Wind and Current Charts, and had then been enlarged upon in Maury’s masterpiece The Physical Geography of the Sea, first translated into German in 1856.